 The movie looks at the social tensions that arose when black students were allowed to go to the same schools as white people.
 It is also a harsh reminder of the institutional segregation in the U.S. not too long ago.

-The trailer takes us back to 1974, when Judge Wendell Arthur Garrity Jr. made it a law that Boston’s schools had to stop being segregated.
-This meant that poor black and white neighborhoods had to send their kids to schools in other districts.
+The trailer takes us back to 1974 when Judge Wendell Arthur Garrity Jr. made it a law that Boston’s schools had to stop being segregated.
+This meant poor black and white neighbourhoods had to send their kids to schools in other districts.

 The Walk is about a Boston Irish cop named Bill Coughlin, played by Justin Chatwin, who is sent to protect Black High school students who are being bused into all-white neighborhoods.
 As we can see from the trailer, Bill’s job makes him think about segregation and forces him to fight other police officers who are against it.

 Terrence Howard, Lovie Simone, Katie Douglas, Anastasiya Mitrunen, Jeremy Piven, and Malcolm McDowell also have roles in The Walk.

 Daniel Adams directed the movie based on a script he and George Powell wrote together.
 Adams said this about the message behind The Walk: